xiaoyuxie-vico/PyDimension/README.md

 ## Contributing

-When adding new modules:
+When adding a new symmetry type or module:
-1. Follow the established module structure
+1. Follow the established module structure (see `projects/20260308_CODE_STRUCTURE/task.md`)
-2. Create comprehensive documentation (README.md)
+2. Add a benchmark descriptor in `pydimension/benchmarks/`
-3. Provide example configuration files
+3. Create a JSON config file in `pydimension/configs/`
-4. Implement both CLI and Python API
+4. Implement the shared base interfaces (`BaseSymmetryEncoder`, `BaseIntrinsicCoordinateMethod`, etc.)
-5. Add validation and error handling
+5. Update `pydimension/__init__.py` and module READMEs

 ## License